projectsbyif/openapis/pages/designing-for-open-apis.md

 Digital infrastructure has the potential to radically empower people.
 As we're starting to see with the [The Open Banking Standard](https://www.openbanking.org.uk), services are emerging that meet people's needs in a new way, powered by data people have more control over.

+## Open APIs give users more access and control

+An Application Programming Interface (API) is a channel for interacting with an organisation as an alternative to websites, apps, letters and phone calls.

+APIs are designed to be accessed by software rather than directly by humans.
+This allows developers to build applications and services to interact with the company, acting on their users' behalf.

+For example, airlines allow users to search for flights on their website.
+Many also offer the same search through an API, allowing useful services like SkyScanner to search hundreds of airlines simultaneously.

+APIs power many of the things we've become used to like paying for things online, comparing prices, and switching bank accounts.

 We worked with the [Open Data Institute](https://theodi.org) to investigate how APIs from telecommunications and utility companies could follow the model set by Open Banking.